Clean strategy notebook with simple roadmap next to a rejected pile of tangled cables and unused tools

 TL;DRThe quick summary

-58% of small businesses have adopted AI—but many still don't know what they're doing with it.
+58% of businesses have adopted AI—but many still don't know what they're doing with it.
 The problem isn't finding tools.
 It's knowing which problems to solve first.
 Strategy before tools.
 Always.

 Who this is for